-The Mary March Extension Property was acquired on April 7, 2009 and is comprised of 34 claims.
+The Mary March Extension Property was acquired on April 7, 2009.
 The property is located immediately west and north of the Mary March Property.

 Canstar holds a 100% interest in the property, which has been written off for accounting purposes.